humorous persian proverbs and idioms

 Example:

-“Don’t try to run a marathon if you’ve never even jogged before.
-Your shoe is bigger than your foot!”
+“Don’t try to manage five businesses at once.
+Your shoe is bigger than your foot.”

 • “Khar-e shab sag-e ruz” – “The donkey of the night is the dog of the day”